NYPL/locations-app/codeDocumentation.md

 * @todo Description of what needs to be done to complete the piece of code.
 * @example

-    // Code example of how to use the code. nyplLocationsService.allLocations().then(function () {
+    nyplLocationsService.allLocations().then(function () {
       ...
     });